dmitriz/aligna/opinionated/rules-js.md

    - Load secrets into memory only when needed
    - Ensure secret loading and clearing operations are concurrency-safe by using atomic operations or locks as needed
    - Implement in-memory encryption with keys derived at runtime
    - Clear secrets from memory after use using secure memory wiping
+   - Clear secrets from memory after use using secure memory wiping

 5. **Automated Monitoring**: